 Where does pink plumeria grow natively?

-Pink plumerias grow natively in Cuba, Hispaniola, and the region spanning from Mexico to Panama.
+Pink plumerias grow natively in Cuba, Hispaniola, and the region from Mexico to Panama.

 What month do plumeria bloom?